Vantile Whitfield: Association with L.A. Rebellion filmmakers

 Although his tenure at UCLA Film School pre-dates the period generally associated with the L.A.
 Rebellion, Whitfield had a connection with several filmmakers associated with the film movement.
 Larry Clark taught film production classes at PASLA while a student at UCLA and directed the short film As Above, So Below (1973) through the organization.
 Whitfield also acted in Haile Gerima's film Ashes and Embers.

-Death
+Personal life and death

+Whitfield divorced three of the four times he married.
+His first marriage was to Barbara Ellen Cobbs in 1950, his second marriage to Barbara Ann Grant in 1960, and his third marriage to actress Lynn Whitfield in 1974, all of which ended in divorce.
+In 1993, Whitfield married his fourth wife Loretta Collins, whom he remained married to until his death in 2005.
+Whitfield fathered three children.
+Among his descendants are actress Bellina Logan and jazz artist Lance Vantile Whitfield.

 Whitfield died from complications of Alzheimer's disease on January 9, 2005.